Kráľova Hoľa is the highest paved road in Slovakia

-Kráľova hoľa is a high mountain pass at an elevation of 1.946m (6,385ft) above the sea level, located on the eastern part of the Low Tatras in central Slovakia.
-The road to reach the summit is the highest road in the country, but the access is prohibited to private cars.
+Kráľova hoľa (King's Hill) is a high mountain peak at an elevation of 1.934m (6,345ft) above the sea level, located in Brezno District, in the Banská Bystrica Region of central Slovakia.
+It’s the highest road of the country, but it is closed to private vehicles.

 Pic: Jakub Handzuš